kataw/kataw/README.md

 - The CST parser can be used in production

-## This is what the future plans are for
+## This is what the future plans are for Kataw

 All this features are still *WIP*.